mdkostom/MobCalc/README.md

 <br>
 Contains previous 4 dart files + 1 new for kilo to miles and back:<br>
   5) converter_sceen.dart (new) - switches to new screen.
 Converts kilometers to miles and back.
+  x) Refer to "Task 4 Kilo to Miles preview.jpg" for preview
 </details>
 <details>
 <summary>Task 5 Add history and persistence to your app (lib)</summary>